Hernia mesh repair is one of the most common surgeries in the United States.

 An increasing number of people are now fighting for their rights by filing hernia mesh lawsuits.
 They, too, have experienced pain and serious complications following hernia repair surgery.

-Continue reading the article to know more about the myriad of risks and complications that may arise from a hernia mesh surgery and how you can seek help.
+Read on to learn more about the potential risks of a hernia mesh surgery and how you can seek help.

-Hernias occur when there is a weak spot in the wall of a muscle or a tissue, causing an internal organ or other body parts to protrude or squeeze through.
+Hernias occur when there is a weak spot in the wall of a muscle or a tissue.
+This causes an internal organ or other body parts to protrude or squeeze through.

 Inguinal hernia is the most common type of hernia.
 An inguinal hernia occurs in the abdomen near the groin area.
 It develops when fatty or intestinal tissues push through the inguinal canal, a passage in the lower layers of the abdominal wall.